MikeHopley/ftl-crew-speed/index.md

 | **2**    | 109.59 | 109.65 | 109.64 | 109.57 | 92.86  | 213.46 | 135.08  | 128.55 |
 | **3**    | 109.51 | 109.59 | 109.60 | 109.54 | 92.83  | 213.53 | 135.07  | 128.68 |

-Because the first four races are so extremely close, I pooled their results when calculating the mean and derived values (see summary above).
+Because the first four races are so extremely close, I pooled their results when calculating the mean and derived values.
 It would be silly to say that Slugs are 99.91% as fast as Humans.

 |               | Human, Engi, Slug, Zoltan | Mantis  | Rock     | Crystal  | Lanius   |
 |:-------------:|:-------------------------:|:-------:|:--------:|:--------:|:--------:|